jonathanperret/redismine/README.md

 $ mvn verify
 ```

-Make sure you have a Redis server running :
+Make sure you have a Redis server running:

 ```bash
 $ echo 'save 300 1' > redis.conf